kanishkarj/kanishkarj-gatsby-portfolio/src/pages/markdown/blog/webpack-3-3-2018/post.md

 More details can be found [here](https://github.com/webpack-contrib/file-loader).

-Now lets add images, The images should be saved inside /src/assets/media/.
+Now let's add images, The images should be saved inside /src/assets/media/.
 We also have to import the image in the HTML file.
 According to our webpack config the files will be saved in _assets/media_ so we'll reference that path in our HTML file :

 ```html
 <img src="./assets/media/image.jpeg" alt="">
 ```

-Lets test the config, run `npm run start` from the command line.
+let's test the config, run `npm run start` from the command line.
 The browser should open up showing a red page with the image.
 Here's the configuration we wrote till now :

-_/config/webpack.common.js_
+**/config/webpack.common.js**
 ```javascript
 const path = require('path')
 const CleanWebpackPlugin = require('clean-webpack-plugin');